 Dealing with debt collectors can be a harrowing experience, especially if they hound you at home on weekends and holidays.
-You may have to deal with a debt collector at least once in your life, even if you've made every attempt to stay out of debt.
+You may deal with a debt collector at least once in your life, even if you have made every attempt to stay out of debt.
 So, you need to know your rights—and the rights of debt collectors.

 Is There a Debt Collection Time Limit?